Fast Facts

 What We Know About What Today’s Employers Want

-CCRC researchers have conducted scores of interviews with colleges and employers to learn what skills companies are looking for.
-Here’s what we’ve learned so far:
+CCRC researchers conducted scores of interviews with colleges and employers to learn what skills companies are looking for.
+Here’s what we learned:

 - As computers and new technologies dominate daily work life, employers expect employees without bachelor’s degrees to have higher levels of digital literacy and to be comfortable working with technology and using data.